slcs-jsc/jurassic/projects/validation/analysis/REPORT.md

 - Atmospheric composition: mid-latitude climatology with 36 gases
 - Geometries: limb at 5, 10, 20, and 50 km geometric tangent height; one nadir and one zenith ray
 - Refraction: enabled consistently for JURASSIC and RFM
-- JURASSIC modes: EGA and CGA, plus the channel-wise arithmetic EGA/CGA mean
+- JURASSIC modes: EGA and CGA
 - Threads per model process: 1
 - Channels compared per spectrum: 2500